 P.L.
-107-24 also required an Administration report on ISA's effectiveness within 24 to 30 months of enactment, with the report to include an administration recommendation whether ISA be repealed.
+107-24 also required an Administration report on ISA's effectiveness within 24 to 30 months of enactment, with the report to include an administration recommendation on whether ISA should be repealed.
 That report was submitted to Congress in January 2004, and did not recommend that ISA be repealed.